Tijana Krivačević

 Tijana Krivaćević (Krivacsevics Tijana) (born 8 April 1990) is a Serbian-born Hungarian professional female basketball player.
 She plays as center / forward.
 She is the daughter of the former Serbian basketball player Dragoljub Krivaćević, who works as a coach in Hungary.
 Just on her 20th birthday, Tijana was picked by Seattle Storm on the 2010 WNBA draft in the third round, 34th overall.

-Tijana participated in University games the first time in 2013 in the city of Kazan structure of the national team of Hungary where took the 7th place.
-She played there six matches and She gathered 129 points.
-The best indicator of team.
-The best match is considered against the Czech Republic - 34 points for a match!
-It enters in Top-10 of the best snipers.
+Tijana participated in University games for the first time in 2013 in the city of Kazan as part of the national team of Hungary where took the 7th place.
+She played six matches and scored 129 points, the best total for the team.
+Her best match was against the Czech Republic, where she scored 34 points in a single game.
+She was among the top 10 leading scorers of the tournament.